-How To Display Process Information Using Procs On Linux - OSTechNix
+Display Process Information Using Procs On Linux - OSTechNix

 Sample output:

-See?
-Procs displays detailed information about all processes.
-This is equivalent to “ps aux” command, however the output is better compared to Ps output and has some additional information such as TCP/UDP port number, Read/Write throughput, and color support etc. To quit Procs, press q or CTRL+c.
+As you can see, Procs displays detailed information about all processes.
+This is equivalent to "

+ps aux" command, however the output is better compared to Ps output and has some additional information such as TCP/UDP port number, Read/Write throughput, and color support etc. To quit Procs, press

 Procs will show the output in one page at a time.
 If output lines exceed terminal height, pager is used automatically.
 You can view the rest of the output by pressing the ENTER key.
 UP/DOWN arrows can be used to go previous or next pages.